The Friars will be led by four individuals, including three seniors and one junior.

-One of the most consistently successful mentors in collegiate women's hockey, Bob Deraney enters his 16th season as the head coach of the women's ice hockey program at Providence College.
-He was named Women's Hockey East Association Coach of the Year twice (2010 and 2011).
-Deraney has registered a career coaching record of 270-211-59 and captured the school record for career wins (265), previously held by the legendary John Marchetti, on Nov.
-24 with a 4-2 win against Maine.
-Under Deraney's watch, the Friars became just the second program to eclipse the 600-win milestone.
+One of the most consistently successful mentors in collegiate women’s hockey, Bob Deraney enters his 19th season as the head coach of the women’s ice hockey program at Providence College.
+He was named the Women’s Hockey East Association Coach of the Year three times (2010, 2011, and 2017).
+Deraney has registered a career coaching record of 302-275-66 and captured the school record for career wins (265), previously held by the legendary John Marchetti, on Nov.
+24, 2013 with a 4-2 win against Maine.
+Under Deraney’s watch, the Friars became just the second program to eclipse the 600-win milestone.
 In addition, he has guided Providence to three Hockey East Tournament titles (`03, `04, `05), three additional Hockey East Tournament finals appearances (`07, `08, `12), three Hockey East Regular Season titles (`03, `05, `10), one ECAC Tournament Championship (`02) and one NCAA Tournament appearance (`05).
 He has also mentored five All-Americans (Sara DeCosta in 1999 and 2000; Jessica Tabb in 2001; Kelli Halcisak in 2003 and 2004; Kristen Gigliotti in 2006; Karen Thatcher in 2006) and five Olympians (Thatcher, DeCosta, Mari Pehkonen, Laurie Baker and Genevieve Lacasse).

 In 2012-13, Deraney led his squad to the Hockey East semifinal round for the 11th consecutive season, making the Friars the only team in Hockey East to do so.
 Providence advanced to the semifinal round with a 5-4 road win over fourth-seeded New Hampshire in the Hockey East Quarterfinals.
 Coming back from a three-goal deficit to win in overtime, the Friars defeated the Wildcats for the first time at the Whittemore Center in the history of Hockey East post-season play.
 Deraney hit two coaching milestones in his career with the Friars during the 2012-13 season.
 On Nov.
 10, he earned his 250th win behind the Friar bench with a 5-3 victory over Connecticut at Schneider Arena.
 Then on Feb.
 17, Deraney coached his 500th game as the Head Coach of the Friars.
 The Friars had 12 players finish the season with career-high point totals, including Nicole Anderson ’13, who finished the year with 35 points, more than double her previous career high of 14.
 Anderson notched two hat tricks during the season, a feat not accomplished by a Friar since Karen Thatcher ’06 tallied two during the 2004-05 season.